 Waddington Custot is a gallery on London’s Cork Street, founded in 1966,1 which specialises in modern and contemporary works of art.
 The gallery represents a wide range of contemporary artists, in addition to the estates of several significant twentieth-century artists, among them Josef Albers, Henry Moore, Ben Nicholson and Peter Blake.
 A stalwart of the London art scene, it established the multi-gallery prototype used by many of the world’s leading galleries today.

-We were commissioned to create a new visual identity for the Waddington Custot in 2016.
-To create the new logotype, we designed an adapted version of the Granby typeface,2 adjusting the letterforms, spacing and weight to create a more balanced result, so that the logo appears contemporary whilst remaining respectful of the gallery’s heritage.
-This was paired with Sabon for body text across a range of materials, from stationery to press releases, sales sheets, tote bags and email newsletters.
+We were commissioned to create a new visual identity for Waddington Custot in 2016.
+To create the new logotype, we designed a bespoke typeface based on early twentieth-century Humanist sans serifs including Granby2 and Gill Sans.
+The letterforms, spacing and weight within the logotype were then adjusted to create a more balanced result, to appear contemporary whilst remaining respectful of the gallery’s heritage.
+This was paired with Sabon for body text on materials ranging from stationery to press releases, sales sheets, tote bags and e-newsletters.

-Waddington Custot Galleries was founded in 1958 by Leslie Waddington.
-Considered one of the last of the old-school dealers, Waddington always valued thorough research and provenance, the gallery was known for an erudite approach to its dealings.
-Stephane Custot joined the gallery in 2011 and Waddington and Custot began a shared partnership. ↩
+Waddington Custot Galleries was founded by Leslie Waddington.
+Considered one of the last of the old-school dealers, Waddington always valued thorough research and provenance, and the gallery was known for an erudite approach to its dealings.
+Stéphane Custot joined the gallery in 2011 and Waddington and Custot began a shared partnership. ↩